 Twitter isn’t just about the here and now.
-You could post the same article ten times a day, but your traffic would only be driving traffic to that one page.
-That’s why it’s always a smart idea to recycle your articles so that blog posts from a month ago, six months ago, and a year ago get a new life.
+In social media, you could recycle content by posting the same article 10 times a day, but your traffic would only be driving traffic to that one page.
+That’s why it’s a smart idea to recycle your articles on Twitter using our 12x12x12 method, so that evergreen blog posts from a month ago, six months ago, and a year ago get a new life.

-And if you’re wondering whether this effort is worth the return, here are five good reasons you should recycle your content on Twitter:
+And if you’re wondering whether this effort to recycle content is worth the return, here are five good reasons you should recycle your content on Twitter:

-3. More Opportunity for Clicks: Obviously the more times you post a tweet, the more traffic it’s going to bring in.
-However, if it’s a holiday, or even holiday season, you probably aren’t going to see the results you’re looking for.
-Or, if you posted at the wrong times of day, or a natural disaster occurred, you’re obviously going to see a drop.
+3. More Opportunity for Clicks: Obviously the more times you post a Tweet, the more traffic it’s going to bring in.
+However, if it’s a holiday, or even holiday season, you probably didn’t get the results you wanted the day it published.
+Or, if you posted at the wrong times of day, or a natural disaster occurred, you’re obviously going to see a drop in what you expect.
 Instead of calling it a loss, you have the next two reasons to consider.

 5. Experimenting with Headlines: Writing Twitter headlines takes practice because what works on a blog and what works as an email subject line doesn’t always work on Twitter.
 Folks on Twitter appreciate hashtags and call-outs to signify a more “human” feel.
 The more you post an article, the more opportunities you have to work with these types of elements to see which headlines pull better.
 Does a question work better?
 A statement?
 The title of the post?
 The email subject line you used?
 These are all different formulas to try.

 If you’re currently recycling content, drop us a note in the comments and let us know what your posting frequency is, and how it’s working for you.